 How many forms of cancer are there?

 The word “cancer” is used to refer to any of the 200 different diseases, affecting many parts of the body, that are characterized by the uncontrolled growth of cells that invade and damage the body’s normal tissues.
 Cancer can begin in organ tissues as well as the skin, bone, cartilage, fat, muscle, blood vessels, immune system, and bone marrow.
 These cells can form tumors, although not all cancers do.
-In some cases, cancer cells spread from their original site to other places in the body via the bloodstream or lymphatic system, a process and medical complication called metastasis.
-See our publication, Cancer & the Immune System: The Vital Connection to learn more.
+In some cases, cancer cells spread from their original site to other places in the body via the bloodstream or lymphatic system, a process called metastasis.

 How common is cancer?

 In the United States alone, more than one million people are diagnosed with cancer each year — and it remains the second-leading cause of death.
-One-third of American women and one-half of American men can expect to develop cancer.
-For Americans, the risk of dying from certain cancers has decreased in recent years, perhaps through better screening methods and more effective treatments, but there has been no drop in new cases of cancers.
+In the U.S., 1 out of 3 women and 1 out of 2 men can expect to develop cancer at some point during their lifetimes.
+This group’s risk of dying from certain cancers has decreased in recent years, perhaps through better screening methods and more effective treatments, but there has been no drop in new cases of cancers.

 [Sources: American Cancer Society, World Health Organization]